schroedtert/test-rtd/docs/source/jpscore/jpscore_inifile.rst

 during the simulation.
 The parameter of the sources defined `here <jpscore_sources.html>`__.

-An example of usage: - Busses are coming every 10 min (600 seconds). - Every bus transports 100 pedestrians. - When the bus stops, every 2 seconds 10 pedestrians leave the bus. - 3 Buses at max.
+An example of usage:
+  - Buses are coming every 10 min (600 seconds).
+  - Every bus transports 100 pedestrians.
+  - When the bus stops, every 2 seconds 10 pedestrians leave the bus.
+  - 3 Buses at max.

 .. code:: xml